XNA provides a neat little system for you to organize your

 lighting and rendering framework for XNA.
 Here you have drawable

-things that do not access the GraphicsDevice
+things that do not access the GraphicsDevice.

 Instead, they will modify SunBurn’s scene graph.
 Thus, carrying

-around the GraphicsDevice
+around the GraphicsDevice reference in my

-became essentially dead weight
+DrawableComponent became essentially dead weight

 for the components involved.